 The first documents to depict pentacles were 1500s grimoires: the Heptameron by pseudo-Pietro d'Abano, and the Key of Solomon.
 There is only one pentacle listed in the Heptaméron, and it's shaped like a hexagram.
 There are several different pentacles listed in the Key of Solomon; only two of those have pentagrams.

 Gerald Gardner, who is considered to be the father of Wicca, was inspired by the Rider Waite Smith Tarot deck's pentacle design.
 He used it as a logo for Wiccans.

 The word pentacle was first recorded in English in 1561.
-It was borrowed from French.
-The French word had the meaning of "talisman".
-The French word is derived from the Latin word 'pentaculum', which is from the Italian word 'pentacolo'.
+It was borrowed from the French language.
+The French word had the meaning of "talisman."
+The French word is derived from the Latin word "pentaculum," which is from the Italian word "pentacolo."

 Tarot was first a European card game played with hand-painted cards, and its origins date back to the mid-15th century.
 Tarot started to be used for divination in the 18th century, and the cards began to be mass produced with the invention of the printing press.

 Arms, Belly, Ankles

 Moon, Pluto, Neptune

 Hot and Dry